OxalisCommunity/oxalis/doc/keystore.md

 When your certificate is issued by PEPPOL, it will be signed with the *intermediate* AP certificate.

-The long and short of this is: you have 3 trust stores holding the following chain of certificates:
+The long and short of this is: you have 3 trust stores in Oxalis holding the following chain of certificates:

 1. V1 test certificates, which are also used in production today.
 1. V2 test certificates, having the same "root" CA as the V1 certificates.